innxrmxst/innxrmxst.github.io/unreleased_posts/2025-07-15-cybersecurity-home-lab.md

+---
-Setting up a home lab/offensive infrastructure using unused hardware
+title: Setting up a home lab/offensive infrastructure using unused hardware
+date: 2025-12-25 +/-TTTT
+categories: [REDTEAM]
+tags: [lab,ludus]
+---

+# This page is not finished yet.

+---

 Lately, Ludus has gained significant attention in the cybersecurity community due to its powerful features and capabilities.
 In this blog, we'll walk through the process of setting up a home lab or offensive infrastructure using an unused PC.
 This setup will allow you to practice various cybersecurity techniques without relying on expensive subscriptions.